 Alia Bhatt To Kareena Kapoor Khan: 5 Everyday Ponytail Styles To Learn From Bollywood Divas

 Whether getting ready for the office or chilling out at home with besties; if there is one hairstyle that most of us go for is a ponytail!
 All you got to do is pull all the hairs backward and tie it with a band or scrunchie.
-Securing the hairs in a ponytail comes pretty naturally you see!
+Securing the hairs in a ponytail comes pretty naturally you see.
+Leading divas of Bollywood including Alia Bhatt to Kareena Kapoor Khan also go for a ponytail hairdo for most of their on and off-screen looks!

 But the ponytail hairdo doesn't have to be plain and boring.
 You can of course add variations and styles to it.